What is hydroxyapatite?

-Plastic surgeons use hydroxyapatite implants made from sea coral that have been treated so that their structure and chemical make-up is almost identical to the hydroxyapatite of human bone.
+Plastic surgeons use hydroxyapatite implants made from a sea coral that has been treated so that its structure and chemical make-up is almost identical to the hydroxyapatite of human bone.
 When implanted into the body the synthetic implant is accepted by the body and because of its porous nature allows normal tissue integration to take place.
-Also, the process to create hydroxyapatite implants from sea coral involves intense heat that removes all the proteins thus rendering the structure totally non-immunogenic (i.e. it does not provoke allergic reactions).
+Also, the process to create hydroxyapatite implants from sea coral involves intense heat that removes all the proteins thus rendering the structure non-immunogenic (i.e. it does not provoke allergic reactions).

-In addition to solid hydroxyapatite implants there is also a hydroxyapatite injectable (or spreadable) paste.
-Unlike solid hydroxyapatite implants the paste is non-porous so bone and soft-tissue ingrowth does not occur.
+In addition to solid hydroxyapatite implants, there is also a hydroxyapatite injectable (or spreadable) paste.
+Unlike solid hydroxyapatite implants, the paste is non-porous, so the bone and soft-tissue ingrowth do not occur.

 Where can hydroxyapatite be used?